 We discussed the results of our audit with Laboratory officials and have included their comments in the report as applicable.
-Since we make no recommendations for corrective action, the FBI and the Laboratory did not provide a formal response to the draft report and agreed to the issuance of the report in final.
+Since we make no formal recommendations for corrective action the FBI did not provide a response to the draft report.